tianjinji2024/AICareerAssistant/README.md

-# AI Career Assistanet Chatbot & Evaluation
+# AI Career Assistant Chatbot & Evaluation

 This project provides a Streamlit chatbot application designed to help users analyze job fit and generate cover letters based on their resume and a job description.
 It also includes a separate Python script for evaluating the quality of the generated responses using LLM-as-a-judge techniques, including both pointwise and pairwise evaluation.
-This project also explores using
+This project also explores the option using Retrival Augmented Generation (RAG) to enhance the performace of the response by querying from a vector store with embeddings of desired examples of job applications.

 ## Overview